 Regulated Data

 This refers to information that is subject to strict compliance requirements and poses significant legal and financial implications if breached.
-For examples:
+For example:

-• Financial Records: It includes sensitive financial information such as bank account numbers, credit card information, and transaction history.
+- Financial Records: It includes sensitive corporate data such as bank account numbers, credit card information, and transaction history.
 Financial data breaches can result in severe financial losses for both your company and your consumers, as attackers may exploit this information for fraudulent purposes.

 Intellectual Property (IP)